On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Conclusions

 \section{Conclusions}

 This paper introduces a new tripartite graph representation specifically designed for QCQPs.
-By leveraging the capabilities of message-passing GNNs, this approach shows theoretical promise in predicting key properties of QCQPs with arbitrary desired accuracy, including feasibility, boundness, optimal values, and solutions.
+By leveraging the capabilities of MP-GNNs, this approach shows theoretical promise in predicting key properties of QCQPs with arbitrary desired accuracy, including feasibility, boundedness, optimal values, and solutions.
 Initial numerical experiments validate the effectiveness of our framework.

-This research contributes to the field of learning to optimize by expanding the application of GNNs to QCQP problems, which were previously challenging for traditional graph-based L2O methods.
-This could encourage future exploration in designing more specialized GNN architectures to handle QCQPs in practice, beyond the basic GCN structure employed here.
+This work advances learning-to-optimize by extending GNNs to QCQP problems, which have been challenging for traditional graph-based L2O methods.
+Our findings may inspire future research into more specialized GNN architectures and principled approaches to controlling GNN sizes for practical QCQP applications, going beyond the basic GCN structure used here.